 - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20.
 As per Bexar County / City of San Antonio requirements, subgrade stabilization is needed when the Plasticity Index values are greater than 20. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
 If the soil sulfate content is higher than 3000 ppm an alternate / modified procedure will be needed. - Lime or cement may be used to stabilize the subgrade. - An application rate of 8 percent lime content.
-Application rate of cement, if needed, should be determined at the time construction. - o Lime application rate of 45.5 lbs per sq yard for 8-inch depth of stabilization is recommended. - Fill used to raise the grade: - approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
+Application rate of cement, if needed, should be determined at the time construction. - o Lime application rate of 46 lbs per sq yard for 8-inch depth of stabilization is recommended. - Field mixed subgrade soils should meet a minimum Unconfined compressive strength value of 160 psi. - Fill used to raise the grade: - o approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
 The material should be placed and compacted as per applicable city / county guidelines. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
 Any identified weak areas should be recompacted.